timandy/nano/README.md

 ![Application](media/application.png)

-In fact, the `nano` application is a collection of  [Component ](./docs/get_started.md#component) , and a component is a bundle of  [Handler](./docs/get_started.md#handler), once you register a component to nano, nano will register all methods that can be converted to `Handler` to nano service container.
+In fact, the `nano` application is a collection of[Component ](./docs/get_started.md#component) , and a component is a bundle of[Handler](./docs/get_started.md#handler), once you register a component to nano, nano will register all methods that can be converted to `Handler` to nano service container.
 Service was accessed by `Component.Handler`, and the handler will be called while client request.
 The handler will receive two parameters while handling a message:

 - `*session.Session`: corresponding a client that apply this request or notify.
 - `*protocol.FooBar`: the payload of the request.

 While you had processed your logic, you can response or push message to the client by `session.Response(payload)` and `session.Push('eventName', payload)`, or returns error when some unexpected data received.